 Those who are older than 50 have unique needs when it comes to multivitamins.
-However, until you're age 50 or post-menopausal, women need more iron and folic acid, so they should see our discussion of Multivitamins for Women for our recommendations.
-Men also have different needs before age 50, so they should see the section on Multivitamins for Men.
+However, until they're age 50 or post-menopausal, women need more iron and folic acid, so they should see our discussion of Multivitamins for Women for our recommendations.
+Men also have different nutritional needs before age 50, so they should see the section on Multivitamins for Men.

 According to the Institute of Medicine, older adults may not absorb between 10 and 30 percent of the vitamin B12 in their food.
-Although the official DV for vitamin B12 remains at 2.4 mcg throughout adulthood, some experts advise people over 50 to look for 25 mcg of B12 in their multivitamin.
-The Institute of Medicine hasn't set a UL because there's a low risk for toxicity.
+Although the official daily value (DV) for vitamin B12 remains at 2.4 mcg throughout adulthood, some experts advise people over 50 to look for 25 mcg of B12 in their multivitamin.
+The Institute of Medicine hasn't set an upper limit (UL) because there's a low risk for toxicity.

 Based on the latest guidelines, the Institute of Medicine recommends 1,200 mg of calcium per day for women over 50 and men over 70.
 Both men and women over the age of 70 are advised to get 800 IU (international units) of vitamin D daily.
 Other nutrient needs are largely the same, although women over the age of 50 can reduce their daily intake of iron from 18 mg to 8 mg, an amount that's usually easy to get from food.

 It's important to know that the vitamin K in multivitamins might interfere with blood-thinning medications like Warfarin, according to the National Institutes of Health.
 If you take a blood thinner, talk to your doctor about your vitamin K needs before you start taking a multivitamin.
 The Institute of Medicine has set the adequate intake of vitamin K at 90 mcg for adult females and 120 mcg for adult males.